treespaceNYC/orderedTrees/README.md

  ### Drawing Tree Inside Polygons
 `drawPolygonTree(tree, **kwargs)` is the function used to draw a tree within a polygon given an OrderedTree object with keyword arguments that give the user the option to alter the design of the polygon.
-Most of the keywords are similar to that of the Draw Polygon Function with additional keywords including:
+Most of the keywords are similar to that of the Draw Polygon function with additional keywords including:
 - treeColor=
   - The color of the tree inside polygon
   - If no color is specified, a random color will be chosen
 - treeStyle=
   - linestyle of the tree lines inside polygon
 - treeThickness=
   - The linewidth of the tree lines inside polygon
   - If no number is specified, default is 1.5

-<b> Examples <b>
+<b>Examples<b>
   ```
   test1 = OrderedTree([[1,2],[1,4],[3,4]])
   test2 = OrderedTree([[1,2],[1,4],[1,5],[3,4]])